 - Employees will not be allowed to work until cleared by OHS.

-Visitors or vendors must pre-screen using the Responsiblue Guest Application.
-You will be expected to meet your vendor, ensure they comply with U-M’s mask and safe distancing guidelines, and exit the building when work is complete.
+Visitors or vendors must pre-screen using the Responsiblue Guest Application, and while indoors they must wear a face covering that covers the mouth and nose..
+You will be expected to meet your vendor, ensure they comply with U-M’s guidelines, and exit the building when work is complete.

 Personnel Protective Equipment